 - Media Criticism

 - Media Theory

 - Media Production Skills including print, video, or digital media

-To allow you to focus on your areas of interest, the Communication major program offers both a professional track and a research track.
-You may choose electives from other School of IAS majors or undergraduate programs at UW Tacoma.
+The Communication Major offers you the flexibility to focus on your areas of interest by offering a Professional Track and a Research Track.
+You may choose electives from other majors in the School of IAS or from undergraduate programs at UW Tacoma.
 Transfer students should plan on two years to complete all degree requirements.
-This degree is recommended for careers in print and broadcast writing, reporting and editing, web design and in the rapidly growing and interdisciplinary field of media research.
+This degree provides the education and experience necessary for a wide variety of careers in print and broadcast writing, news reporting and editing, web design, video and digital media production, and media research.

 In order for students to declare the Communication major, whether they choose the Professional Track or Research Track, they must take one of the following courses and must earn a minimum grade of 2.5 in the course:

 A maximum of 15 credits are allowed to be transferred towards the Communication degree.

 For questions about the major, contact the Communication major coordinators: